iOS Keyword Field: How to Take Advantage of iOS Keywords

 The good news is that the algorithm is smart enough to combine keywords from your app name, subtitle, and keyword field.
-So if you have language learning app want to rank for “language learning”, “online english course”, and “learn spanish”, your app information may look a little something like this.
+So if you have a language learning app and want to rank for “language learning”, “online english course”, and “learn spanish”, your app information may look a little something like this.

 Quick-Tips for Optimizing Your Keyword Field

 In addition to combining the strengths of app name, subtitle and keywords, it isn’t necessary to write the same word in the plural and singular.
 Remember that we are dealing with a sophisticated algorithm, so, if you want to rank for course and courses, “course” will be enough to rank in both.

 Separate Keywords by Comma

 If you are familiar with ASO tips, you might have read this one already.
 However, we think this couldn’t be stressed enough.
 Remove unnecessary blank spaces in and between your keywords.
 It’s enough to separate terms by a comma.
 The space for keywords in your app information is limited – make sure to make the most of it.